MEDSCI 709 : Nutrition in Health and Disease

 |Capability 4:||Communication and Engagement|

-- Understand and critically evaluate the impact of nutrition throughout life (Capability 1.2)
+- Understand and critically evaluate the impact of nutrition throughout life (Capability 1.2 and 2.2)

 - Develop an understanding of how nutrition may modulate risk of non-communicable diseases (Capability 1.2)